AdobeXD/xd-to-flutter-plugin/README.md

 ## Combine Shapes
 Enabling the `Combine Shapes` option on a Group will aggressively combine any shapes, including rectangles & ellipses, and shapes in sub groups.
 This is useful for reducing a complex vector drawing into a single SVG string.
+For best results, disable responsive resize on the group and any subgroups.

-When not enabled, vector shapes (other than rectangles & ellipses) in adjacent layers will still be combined.
+When not enabled, vector shapes (other than rectangles & ellipses) in adjacent layers within non-responsive groups will still be combined.

 ## Components